patchon/pam-onelogin/README.md

 different additional groups depending on which role you may have.
 Today it only accepts one group, and all users that have **any** of the Onelogin-roles will get this additional group.
+- [ ] The delimiter for the username is hardcoded to '@' at the moment.
+We should make this configurable (not sure if everyone has @ in their OneLogin usernames)
 - [ ] Make integration against Active Directory group membership, if your [OneLogin](https://www.onelogin.com) is backed by it
 - [ ] Package everything into an RPM.